hwein/luradb/README.md

 LuraDB is `0.x`, pre-1.0 software.
 On-disk formats and the REST API can change between minor releases.
-See [CHANGELOG.md](CHANGELOG.md) for what changed in each release — entries touching the HTTP API are marked `API:`, breaking changes are marked **BREAKING**.
+See [CHANGELOG.md](CHANGELOG.md) for what changed in each release — entries touching the REST API are marked `API:`, breaking changes are marked **BREAKING**.

 ## Requirements